Jorge Díaz de León

-Jorge Alberto Díaz de León Luque(born 28 March 1984) is a Mexican retired football goalkeeper, who last played for Correcaminos on loan from UANL.
+Jorge Alberto Díaz de León Luque(born 28 March 1984) is a Mexican former professional footballer who played as a goalkeeper.

-Club career
+Career

-Querétaro FC
+Querétaro

 Jorge Díaz de León started his career in Tigres UANL but after being relegated to the bench in all the games he was loaned to Querétaro FC on 2009, even though his first years he was bench there too, he started playing in 2011 where he played all the Apertura 2011.

 Return to Tigres UANL

-After showing his skills at Querétaro he returned to Tigres for the 2011–2012 season.
+After showing his skills at Querétaro he returned to Tigres for the 2011–12 season.